brainwater/identitone/README.md

 ## Description

+Requires python 3 to run.

-Uses the hash of the provided seed to create a unique identitone that should be easily distinguishable from other identitones.
+Identitone uses the hash of the provided seed to create a unique identitone that should be easily distinguishable from other identitones.
 It uses the bits of the hash to choose which notes to play, and then creates a sequence of sounds that are each the combination of a few notes selected using the hash.

 I made extensive use of infinite generators in this code.